What Are Skin Lesions of Coccidioidomycosis?

 - muscle ache

-During the initial infection of your lungs by the fungus, you may experience skin lesions.
+During the initial infection, the fungus may infect your lungs and you may experience skin lesions.
 These can include erythema nodosum or erythema multiforme.
-These types of skin rashes are usually not serious.
-They often go away on their own.
+These lesions often look like strange bruises.
+These types of skin rashes are usually not serious and they often go away when the valley fever is treated.

 The rashes that appear during primary infection are most likely caused by your immune system reacting to the fungal infection.
 They are not caused by the fungus itself.

 If the infection isn’t treated and is allowed to spread, the disease has become disseminated, the second stage of the infection.
 In this stage of valley fever, the infection has spread from your lungs to other parts of your body, including your skin.

 Dissemination of the infection is very serious.
 The infection may spread to your bones, brain, and cause further lung and skin manifestations.
 The lesions that you may experience during this second stage of infection are much more severe.
 You may experience any of the following lesion types:

 - papule:a raised spot on your skin that is solid and less than a centimeter across

 - nodule: the same as a papule, but larger than a centimeter in width

 - pustule: a pus-filled lesion that is inflamed and small in size

 - abscess: a larger pus-filled lesion